peteragility/glusterfs-aws/README.md

 GlusterFS is a scalable network filesystem suitable for data-intensive tasks such as cloud storage and media streaming.
 GlusterFS is free and open source software and can utilize common off-the-shelf hardware.
 To learn more, please see [the Gluster project home page](https://www.gluster.org/).

-Setup a GlusterFS cluster is not an easy task, by using this quick start which is based on AWS Cloud Development Kit (AWS CDK), a Gluster file system can be spinned up in AWS within minutes and clients can access the file system by native Gluster mount or NFSv3 mount.
+Setup a GlusterFS cluster is not an easy task, by using this quick start which is based on AWS Cloud Development Kit (AWS CDK), a Gluster filesystem can be spinned up in AWS within minutes and clients can access the filesystem by native Gluster mount or NFSv3 mount.

 > Notice ongoing maintenance of a GlusterFS cluster is your responsbility, like adding new bricks, replacing faulty bricks and managing snapshots, detail documentation can be found [here](https://docs.gluster.org/en/latest/Administrator%20Guide/overview/).
-This is why fully managed file system like [Amazon EFS](https://aws.amazon.com/efs/) is always preferred, however there are use cases that GlusterFS maybe more suitable, we will discuss this later.
+This is why fully managed filesystem like [Amazon EFS](https://aws.amazon.com/efs/) is always preferred, however there are use cases that GlusterFS maybe more suitable, we will discuss this later.

 The quick start implements the followings: